King Kong’s Three Posters

 Despite the three title treatments, there has been consideration in making sure the images are unified by using the same muted colour palette for all, the icon of Kong at the bottom of each poster and the subjects always being Ann and Kong.
 However, we wonder whether this is enough for the public to gather that the images are marketing the same production?

-It’s an interesting approach and we’re interested to see how the campaign develops during the course of the run.
+It’s an unusual approach and we’re interested to see how the campaign develops during the course of the run.
 Also, whether one of the three images emerge as the stronger, more successful marketing device in enticing an audience or whether using all three in tandem helps target and introduce a wider diversity of audience members.